JaniKibichi/Intro-Akka/README.md

 Start actors, communicate between actors, stop an actor.

-- Create the ActorSystem in com.github.yourusername.helloakka
+- Create the ActorSystem in com.github.yourusername.helloakka,
+  in this case com.github.janikibichi.learnakka.divein
+- Run the app to [fire the first actorSystem](https://asciinema.org/a/C36iHAwerZ8eNmjTQBukj3YcV)